-- ovr\mst\idx A list to retrieve the value of each overlap element from the respective master process.
-Specified as: a vector of integer type, see 3.3. - ovrlap\elem For all overlap points belonging to the current process: - 1.
-Overlap point index; - 2.
-Number of processes sharing that overlap points; - 3.
-Index of a "master" process:
+ovr\mst\idx A list to retrieve the value of each overlap element from the respective master process.

+ovrlap\elem For all overlap points belonging to the current process:

+- 1. Overlap point index;

+- 2. Number of processes sharing that overlap points;

+- 3. Index of a "master" process: